MaggieJian/Final-AI-Coursework/README.md

 INSERT FIGURE 2

-Steps of CNN model:

-Convolutional Neural Networks, commonly known as CNNs, are a class of deep neural networks specially designed to process data with grid-like topology, such as images {cite}Goodfellow-et-al-2016,lecun2015deep.
+CNN is a class of deep neural networks specially designed to process data with grid-like topology, such as images.
 Originating from the visual cortex's biological processes, CNNs are revolutionising the way we understand and interpret visual data.

 Why CNN for Image Data?